teampat/docker-nginx-php/README.md

 # docker-nginx-php #

-This is a Dockerfile to build a container image for nginx and php7.0-fpm.
+This is a Dockerfile to build a container image for nginx and php-fpm.

 ## Version ##
 nginx: stable

-php: 7.0
+php: 5.6, 7.0

 ## Installation ##

     docker build -t teampat/nginx-php .

+## Docker Pull Command ##

+    docker pull teampat/nginx-php

+For different PHP versions, you can find them under different tags:

+- teampat/nginx-php:latest - PHP 7.0
+- teampat/nginx-php:7.0 - PHP 7.0
+- teampat/nginx-php:5.6 - PHP 5.6

 ## Running ##
 To run the container: